-TB Skin Testing is conducted by Public Health Nurses and is available on Mondays, Tuesdays, Wednesdays, and Fridays.
-Individuals are required to return to the health center within 48-72 hours after receiving the skin test to have the test read.
-Fees do apply for skin testing.
+TB skin testing is conducted by Public Health Nurses at the Cape Girardeau County Public Health Center (fees apply).
+Individuals are required to return within 48-72 hours after receiving the skin test to have the test read.
 Follow up is conducted on all reactive skin tests including latent and active TB.
 Individuals who test positive for TB may receive assistance with anti-tuberculosis medications.

 To schedule an appointment for TB Skin Testing, please contact us.